stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 		Hello, $FirstName, welcome back.
 Your current balance is $Balance.
 	<% end_with %>

-This is functionalty the same as the following:
+This is functionality the same as the following:

 	:::ss
 	Hello, $CurrentMember.FirstName, welcome back.
 Yout current balance is $CurrentMember.Balance